-1. A majority of properties in an NCO District shall share one or more of the following criteria, thereby creating a cohesive and distinctive setting, character, or association:
+- 1. Greater than 75% of the lots in an NCO District shall share one or more of the following criteria, thereby creating a cohesive and distinctive built environment, setting, character, or association. - a.

-a.
 Consistency in scale, proportion, and rhythm.
-This includes similarities in features such as lot width, building height, and front façade width, as well as the relationship of building massing and spacing as established by setbacks and placement of structures on the lot.
+This includes similarities in features such as lot width, building height, and front façade width, as well as the relationship of building massing and spacing as established by setbacks and placement of structures on the lot. - b.

-- b.
 Similarity in existing streetscape characteristics or tree canopy. - c.
 Similarity in arrangement of on-site elements such as vehicle parking and accessory structures. - 2.
 In addition to item 1 above, an NCO District shall meet the following standards: - a.
-The designated area shall be a minimum of 15 contiguous acres. - b.
-Where a lot is included in an NCO District, all lots on the same blockface shall be included.

-c.
-The general pattern of development, including streets, lots, and buildings, for the proposed overlay district was established at least 25 years prior to the date of consideration of the NCO District designation.
+The designated area shall be a minimum of 15 contiguous acres.
+The acreage calculation shall not include any property developed with a nonresidential use or any residential property developed with a use other than single-family, duplex, or triplex dwellings. - b.
+Where a lot is included in an NCO District, all lots on the same blockface shall be included. - c.
+The general pattern of development, including streets, lots, and buildings, for the proposed overlay district was established at least 25 years prior to the date of consideration of the NCO District designation. - d.

-d.
 A minimum of 75% of the lots within the proposed NCO District are developed.